Watch the segment of our Foundations' President, Daniel Ukang on CBS8.

 The survivors who reached refugee camps in Ethiopia began to lead relatively peaceful lives again.
 But this was not to last.
 Following the change of government in Ethiopia in May 1991, the Sudanese youths were forced to flee again.
 This time the journey occurred during heavy rains, and many perished crossing the swollen rivers or were hit by aerial bombardments.
 Hungry, frightened, and weakened by sleeplessness and disease, they went to camps in South Sudan, where they received help from the International Committee of the Red Cross.
 From there, they then traveled on foot to safety in northern Kenya.
 Since 1992, UNICEF has reunited nearly one thousand two hundred boys with their families.
 But thousands more have remained in the dusty, fly-ridden refugee camp at Kakuma, where they have had to scrape for food and struggle for education.

-By the year 2000, 3,300 Lost Boys began the formal process of resettlement in the United States.
-Approximately 100 Lost Boys currently reside in San Diego, California.
-The Lost Boys are pursuing degrees in local colleges and universities, and working in a variety of fields.
+By 2000, three thousand Lost Boys began the formal resettlement process in the United States.
+Approximately one hundred Lost Boys currently reside in San Diego, California.